LianaAli/BambuLife/README.md

 1. Clone or download this repository.
 2. Please ensure your computer already have Git, NodeJS and Postman installed.
 3. Open cloned repository and go to BackEnd folder.
-4. Run `npm install` to install all related dependencies.
+4. Run `npm install` in GitBash to install all related dependencies.
-5. Run `npm run dev` to start the server; http://localhost:8000/.
+5. Run `npm run dev` in GitBash to start the server; http://localhost:8000/.
+6. The console will display list of available API endpoints.
-6. Go to Postman, and use http://localhost:8000/api/users to create new data with the following structure.
+7. Go to Postman, and use http://localhost:8000/api/users to create new data with the following structure.
 ```application/json
 {
 	"name": "Liana Ali",